| Site Type: Long Term/National Priorities List (NPL) |

 Construction of the remedy began in 2014.
 Construction is expected to be completed in 2016.
 For additional information, see "Current Site Status" below.

 |Enforcement Highlights|| In December 2009, the US Department of Justice lodged a Consent Decree with 49 potentially responsible parties for implementation of the remedy outlined in the ROD.
 The consent decree, lodged in the U.S. District Court for the District of Massachusetts, was subject to a 30-day public comment period and approval by the federal court.
 The Consent Decree was entered by the Court in November 2010.
 The design of the remedy began in early 2011, and was completed in June 2013 and construction work was initiated in 2014. |

 Three removal actions in which contaminated soils and deteriorated drums were excavated for removal, have been undertaken.
 All three removal actions have been completed

 Current Site Status

-During 2015: Trucks will be hauling clean fill and other capping materials to the Northern Lobe of the site.
-Capping of Southern and Northern Lobes will be completed.
+During 2015: Capping of Southern and Northern Lobes will be completed (it is possible that a portion of the Northern Lobe capping may need to be completed in 2016).
+Trucks will again be hauling clean fill and other capping materials to the Northern Lobe of the site.

 During 2016: Completion of construction activities.
 Expected to include completion of access roads, wetlands restoration and fencing.